filipwasil/fillwave/README.md

 # Building with cmake

-To build Fillwave you must have [CMake](https://cmake.org/), [GIT](https://git-scm.com/) and C++ comliers installed (So far, Clang and GCC are supported.
+To build Fillwave you must have [CMake](https://cmake.org/), [GIT](https://git-scm.com/) and C++ compliers installed (So far, Clang and GCC are supported.
 MSVC version will be available soon).
 If you are not familiar with CMake I created few scripts to help you with building the project.
 Note that we use external libraries - each of them in separate git submodule.

 ```
 git clone https://github.com/filipwasil/fillwave.git